eileenlyly/STA250HW2/hadoop/ReadMe.md

 Result
 ---------
-Result is the same as we get HW1
+Result is the same as we got from HW1:

 **Mean: 6.5665**
 **SD = 31.5563**
 **Median = 0**